maxpou/maxpou.fr/_posts/2017-03-13-no-more-loop-in-js.md

 // ["😇 Wolverine (Marvel)", "😇 Deadpool (Marvel)", "😇 Charles Xavier (Marvel)", "😇 Legolas (Tolkien)", "😇 Gandalf (Tolkien)"]
 ```

-Now hero object isn't changed and herosExtended is a copy of hero which contain a new property.
+Now hero object isn't changed and heroesExtended is a copy of hero which contain a new property.

 ## Embrace the power of ES6 (or es2015)